mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 ### Context diagram

 A system context diagram shows the big picture.
-It says that building a new web application will achieve the user requirement.
+This diagram shows actors and software systems rather than technologies.
+For our use case, it says that building a new web application will achieve the user requirement.

 ![flyerContextDiagram](/assets/images/flyerContextDiagram.png "codersite flyer Context Diagram"){:class="img-responsive"}